Course Planning Tools

 General Education Courses

-In a college major, your studies are focused on a particular subject or career path.
-These courses help you progress toward a degree,but they can still be good options for Concurrent Enrollment students who know what major or discipline they want to pursue or explore
+For a college major, your studies are focused on a particular subject or career path.
+These courses help you progress toward a degree and are good options for Concurrent Enrollment students who know what major they want to pursue or explore.

 Required Major Courses

-In a college major, your studies are focused on a particular subject or career path.
-These courses help you progress toward a degree,but they can still be good options for Concurrent Enrollment students who know what major or discipline they want to pursue or explore.
+For a college major, your studies are focused on a particular subject or career path.
+These courses help you progress toward a degree and are good options for Concurrent Enrollment students who know what major they want to pursue or explore.

 Elective Courses

-If they help you graduate, elective credits can be good.
+Elective credits are a great resource if they help you graduate.
 But if you have too many elective credits that fall outside graduation requirements, you've wasted time, effort, and money.
 In fact, some majors don't have room for electives, so none are required to graduate.

 General Education |